-Like all the financing pilots, the Small Business Energy Efficiency Financing program ("Small Business Finance" or SBF)-seeks to address multiple challenges.
+Like all the financing pilots, the SBF program seeks to address multiple challenges.

-- Provide a state-backed financing program designed to address the energy efficiency challenges faced by business owners and tenants: small business owners face challenges when it comes to energy upgrades.
+- Provide a state-backed financing program designed to address the energy efficiency challenges faced by small business owners and tenants.
+Small business owners face challenges when it comes to energy upgrades.
 Although energy use can account for up to 20 percent of the expenditures of a small business, business owners often don't have the expertise, time, or capital to invest in efficiency measures for their business.
-The SBF program was designed with these small business owners in mind. - Provide an accessible-and attractive-financing option for small businesses: finance companies often view small businesses as a greater credit risk than larger ones and when small businesses do get financing, they typically pay higher interest rates.
-Given that the underwriting costs for evaluating, verifying, and processing a small loan is roughly the same as for a larger one, lenders are pushed to focus on larger loans to bigger businesses. - Provide a source of financing that allows deep energy retrofits in existing buildings: an estimated 3 billion square feet of small commercial business space was built in California before statewide, energy efficiency building standards were introduced.
-This leaves these, and many other, existing buildings in need of deep energy retrofits.
+SBF is designed with these small business owners in mind. - Provide an accessible-and attractive-financing option for small businesses.
+Finance companies often view small businesses as a greater credit risk than larger ones, and when small businesses do get financing, they typically pay higher interest rates.
+Given that the underwriting costs for evaluating, verifying, and processing a small loan is roughly the same as for a larger one, lenders are pushed to focus on larger loans to bigger businesses.
+SBF is designed to encourage finance companies to offer financing to these smaller businesses. - Provide a source of financing that allows deep energy retrofits in existing buildings.
+An estimated 3 billion square feet of small commercial business space was built in California before statewide, energy efficiency, building standards were introduced.
+This leaves these and many other existing buildings in need of deep energy retrofits.
+Through the use of a credit enhancement, SBF is meant to attract private capital to the energy efficiency market so that less efficient buildings across the state can be upgraded to current energy standards and beyond.

-Program Design
+Program Timeline